-- (a) A reportable offence occurs where a person or player commits any of the offences set out in this by-law or the rules of lacrosse or any other offence referred to the tribunal by the organising body. - (b) Broadly there are two categories of reportable offences: - I. Classifiable offences - II.
+- (a) A reportable offence occurs where a person or player commits any of the offences set out in this by-law or the rules of lacrosse or any other offence referred to the tribunal by the organising body. - (b) Broadly there are two categories of reportable offences: - I. Minor offences - II.
 Direct tribunal offences

-11.2 Classifiable offences
+11.2 Minor offences & Gradings

-(a) The following table details the nature and type of offences that are classifiable offences.
-It is important to note this is not an exhaustive nor exclusive list of offences that can be determined as classifiable offences by the organising body.
+The following table details the nature and type of offences that are minor offences.
+It is important to note this is not an exhaustive nor exclusive list of offences that can be determined as minor offences by the organising body.